MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 1. A logged website user will see a list of all supported languages instead of just the website enabled languages on the language selection on the user profile page.

-1. The default search feature won't return any results.
+1. The search feature won't return any web page results.

-1. Editing of the company logo and header from the design studio isn't supported on new data model.

 1. Enable traffic analysis isn't available for websites using the enhanced data model.

-1. The preview capabilities of the design studio may have some missing styling and images.

 ## See also